 As we grow older, our once strong bones, weaken.
 The bone density reduces, and the degenerative effect of age causes many problems to our skeletal system.
 Even growing kids need to take in sufficient amounts of calcium for good bone health and Vitamin D for more efficient absorption of calcium in the body.
 Low calcium in the bones can lead to rickets in children and osteoporosis in older people.
 The trick is to space out your calcium-rich foods during the day as the body cannot absorb more than 500 milligrams of calcium in one go.
 Let us take a look at some of the foods that help with stronger bones.

 Three glasses of milk a day are enough for meeting some of the daily requirements of calcium.
-If having plain milk is not your thing, you could use it in smoothies or sauces or incorporate in the dough for making rotis.
+If having plain milk is not your thing, you could use it in smoothies or sauces or incorporate it in the dough for making rotis.

 Having just a slice of cheese daily can boost your bone health.
 Not only is cheese rich in calcium, but it is also quite full of vitamin D.

 The humble palak is full of protein, calcium, vitamins, and essential minerals.
 All these add up to making your bones stronger.
 Just having one cup of spinach a day is enough to cover up one-fourth of your daily calcium requirement.

 Calcium-fortified cereal is another good option as food for stronger bones.
 The market is full of varieties that cater to this requirement.